rmsrosa/UnitfulAssets.jl/README.md

 93.65102257551551 USD
 ```

-Another situation is when we don't have a currency pair in the given exchange market, such as `("EUR", "CAD")`, which is not in `test_mkt`.
+Another situation is when we don't have a currency pair in the given exchange market, such as `("EUR", "CAD")`, which is not in `exch_mkt_27nov2020`.
 In this case we can use an intermediate currency, if available.
 In the example market, `USD` works.
 The exchange with an intermediate currency is achieved with `mode=2`:

 ```julia
 julia> uconvert(u"CAD", 100u"EUR", exch_mkt_27nov2020, mode=2)